npms-io/npms-analyzer/docs/architecture.md

 - realtime - Observes the replicated `npm` registry for changes, pushing new or updated packages into the analyze queue.
 - stale - Fetches packages that were not analyzed for some time, pushing them to the queue.

+The packages reported by the `realtime` have priority over the other observers, so that recently published packages are analyzed first.

 ### Queue

 The queue holds all packages that are waiting to be analyzed.
 This component gives us: